-Massachusetts began celebrating “Adoption Week” in the 1980’s, but as more states caught on, the week was expanded nationally by President Gerald Ford in 1990.
-Eventually, November was declared as National Adoption Awareness Month.
+Massachusetts began celebrating “Adoption Week” in the 1980’s, but as more states caught on, President Gerald Ford expanded the week nationally in 1990.
+Eventually, November was declared National Adoption Awareness Month.
 Every year, beginning with Bill Clinton in 1995, the President of the United States proclaims November as National Adoption Month to encourage awareness.
 Along with this, one Saturday in November is chosen as National Adoption Day.
 In 2016, thousands of adoptions will take place on Saturday the 19th in celebration of this month.

 -Research foster care in your area by Googling foster care numbers in your state, county, and city.
 How many children are up for adoption in your area?
 Are there any statistics that stand out to you?

 -Find out what is needed on the national, state, and city levels.
-There are many issues throughout the foster care system, so find out what is needed to change adoption efforts.
+There are many issues throughout the foster care system, so find out how to change adoption efforts.
 Are there any initiatives that need more support?
 Are there any foster homes or agencies that can use your services?
-Check at the county and city level to see where your help is needed.
+Check at the county and city level to see how you can help.

 -Are you a photographer?
 Donate your skills to a family who is going through the adoption process.
-Visit https://www.togetherwerise.org/adoption-photographer.php to see if adoption photographers are needed in your area.
+Visit https://www.togetherwerise.org/framing-forever

 -Donate to TWR.
 We support foster care throughout the United States.
 As a nonprofit, Together We Rise reinvests 91% of its funds to help children in foster care.
 Visit https://www.togetherwerise.org/donate to give and see where your donations are going.